 Are you wanting to start tracking some more data on your flock?
 Maybe you are breeding for larger birds or just want to see how your chickens are growing.
 Weight is a great number to track.
 It is easy, and cheap to do for your entire flock.

 I personally have used three different methods.
-To start, you’ll want to buy some kind of a digital scale.
-They aren’t expensive (I like this one on Amazon.com) and they are super portable for weighing right at your chicken coop where they are most comfortable.
+To start, you’ll want to buy some kind of a digital scale .
+They aren’t expensive and they are super portable for weighing right at your chicken coop where they are most comfortable.

 Method 1: Weigh the Chicken on a Food Scale